 Employees who get paid via direct deposit receive their wages faster than those who still receive paper checks.
 In a paper world, employees wait for a check to arrive in the mail.
 Then they wait for the bank to clear the deposit.
 In a paperless environment, employers eliminate payday delays by transferring dollars electronically.

-Paperless payroll also eliminates inaccuracies associated with manual payroll data entries.
+Paperless pay also eliminates inaccuracies associated with manual payroll data entries.
 Employees are already living paycheck to paycheck.
 Accurately paying employees gives them peace of mind and helps your organization avoid compliance fees associated with payroll errors.

 Should I Offer Paycards to My Employees?